-Aim for at least 150 minutes of moderate-intensity workouts or 75 minutes of vigorous-intensity weekly workouts for good health, recommends the Centers for Disease Control and Prevention.
-Start with a moderate activity like brisk walking; if you feel up to a more aggressive workout, try running, jogging, rowing or swimming to burn calories.
+Aim for at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity cardio workouts each week, recommends the Centers for Disease Control and Prevention (CDC).
+Start with a moderate activity like brisk walking; or if you feel up to a more aggressive workout, try running, jogging, rowing or swimming to burn more calories.

 Remember to check with your doctor before beginning any exercise program.
 If you're not sure where to begin with cardio or strength training, consult a fitness professional for help designing a plan.

 The first place to start if you're looking to lose weight or body fat or improve your overall health monitoring your food intake.
 Cut back (or cut out) highly processed foods, added sugars and refined carbohydrates and instead fill your plate with fresh fruits and vegetables, lean protein and healthy fats.

 If weight loss is your goal, you should prioritize creating a sustainable caloric deficit (when you burn more calories than you consume).
 Keeping a food diary or using a food tracking app on your phone is the best way to get an idea of your daily intake.